 - 3.9 Regulatory Submission.
 It is understood and acknowledged by the Parties that positive Clinical Data could be used to obtain label changes for the Compounds.
-In such event, the Parties will enter into good faith negotiations to determine a regulatory submission strategy for the Compounds []. - 3.10 Joint Development Committee.
-The Parties shall form a joint development committee (the "Joint Development Committee" or "JDC"), made up of an equal number of representatives of Merck and BioLineRx, which shall have responsibility of coordinating all regulatory and other activities under, and pursuant to, this Agreement.
+In such event, the Parties will enter into good faith negotiations to determine a regulatory submission strategy for the Compounds [\]. - Joint Development Committee.
+The Parties shall form a joint development committee (the "Joint Development Committee" or 3.10 "JDC"), made up of an equal number of representatives of Merck and BioLineRx, which shall have responsibility of coordinating all regulatory and other activities under, and pursuant to, this Agreement.
 Each Party shall designate a project manager (the "Project Manager") who shall be responsible for implementing and coordinating activities, and facilitating the exchange of information between the Parties, with respect to the Study.
 Other JDC members will be agreed by both Parties.
 The JDC shall meet as soon as practicable after the Effective Date and then no less than twice yearly, and more often as reasonably considered necessary at the request of either Party, to provide an update on the progress of the Study.
 The JDC may meet in person or by means of teleconference, Internet conference, videoconference or other similar communications equipment.
 Prior to any such meeting, the BioLineRx Project Manager shall provide an update in writing to the Merck Project Manager, which update shall contain information about the overall progress of the Study, recruitment status, interim analysis (if results available), final analysis and other information relevant to the conduct of the Study.
 In addition to a Project Manager, each Party shall designate an alliance manager (the "Alliance Manager"), who shall endeavor to ensure clear and responsive communication between the Parties and the effective exchange of information, and shall serve as the primary point of contact for any issues arising under this Agreement.
 The Alliance Managers shall have the right to attend all JDC meetings and may bring to the attention of the JDC any matters or issues either of them reasonably believes should be discussed, and shall have such other responsibilities as the Parties may mutually agree in writing.
-In the event that an issue arises and the Alliance Managers cannot or do not, after good faith efforts, reach agreem - 3.11 Final Study Report.
-BioLineRx shall provide Merck with (i) an electronic draft of the final Study report, for Merck to provide comments to BioLineRx within [] days of receipt of the draft of the final Study report and (ii) a final version of the final Study report (the "Final Study Report") promptly following Study Completion.
-BioLineRx shall consider in good faith any comments provided by Merck on the draft of the final Study report and shall not include any statements relating to the Merck Compound [].
-"Study Completion" shall occur upon database lock of the Study results. - 3.12 [] - 3.13 [ - 3.14 Amendment to Agreement; Study Option.
-Upon Study Completion (or at any earlier point agreed upon by the Parties), either Party shall have the option to propose amending this Agreement and the Related Agreements for the purpose of including a Phase III registration study for the Combination []
+In the event that an issue arises and the Alliance Managers cannot or do not, after good faith efforts, reach agreement on such issue, the issue shall be elevated to the Head of Clinical Oncology for Merck and the Vice President of Medical Affairs or Business Development for BioLineRx. - 3.11 Final Study Report.
+BioLineRx shall provide Merck with (i) an electronic draft of the final Study report, for Merck to provide comments to BioLineRx within [\] days of receipt of the draft of the final Study report and (ii) a final version of the final Study report (the "Final Study Report") promptly following Study Completion.
+BioLineRx shall consider in good faith any comments provided by Merck on the draft of the final Study report and shall not include any statements relating to the Merck Compound [\].
+"Study Completion" shall occur upon database lock of the Study results. - 3.12 [\] - 3.13 [\] - 3.14 Amendment to Agreement; Study Option.
+Upon Study Completion (or at any earlier point agreed upon by the Parties), either Party shall have the option to propose amending this Agreement and the Related Agreements for the purpose of including a Phase III registration study for the Combination [\]

-4 Protocol and Related Documents
+4 Protocol and Related Documents.